nexpy/nexpy/doc/source/pythongui.rst

     Saves the selected tree item to a new NeXus file.

 **Duplicate...**
-    Makes a copy of the NeXus tree, leaving the original untouched.
+    Makes a copy of the selected item, leaving the original untouched.
 If any field in the original tree is too large to be stored in memory, its data is stored in an HDF5 core memory file until the tree is saved to a file.

+**Restore Session**
+    Loads all the files that were open at the end of the previous NeXpy session.

+    .. note:: When launching NeXpy, files from the previous session can be opened using the ``-r`` switch.

 **Reload**
     Reloads the NeXus file.
 This is useful if another application has modified